 We suggest getting there pretty early, around 07:00, if you’re planning to grab a spot during the widely-photographed event.
 Dataran Merdeka, which is situated just right across the iconic Sultan Abdul Samad building, can be reached via the nearest public transportation which is LRT Masjid Jamek.
 Be warned also of Malaysia’s unpredictable weather: bring an umbrella or a rain poncho in case of a sudden downfall.

 The eighth month of the year also sees other Merdeka-related events, such as nationwide photography and video competitions and flag-waving ceremonies at several districts in the country.
-For the first time ever, the Eve of Merdeka celebration will be held on August 29 and 30th 2013, consisting of exciting activities such as firework displays and performances by various artistes.
-Located at Lake Putrajaya, the Eve of Merdeka event marks the first day of a six-day fireworks and a musical extravaganza called ‘Pyrobeat 2013’, which comprises concerts, international fireworks competitions and games, as well as a food bazaar.
+The Eve of Merdeka celebration will be held on August 30th, consisting of exciting activities such as firework displays and performances by various artistes.
+Located at Lake Putrajaya, the Eve of Merdeka event marks the first day of a six-day fireworks and a musical extravaganza called ‘Pyrobeat’, which comprises concerts, international fireworks competitions and games, as well as a food bazaar.

 Other interesting sights prior to the pinnacle parade are the barrage of Malaysian flags erected in various places in the city.
 Jalur Gemilang, which is the name for the national flag, can be seen flying on private cars, restaurants, public schools and high-rise buildings.
 Companies such as Petronas and Tenaga Nasional Berhad are also known for their interesting yet touching National Day television advertisements, which usually tie in to the Independence Day themes with everyday morals and ethics, so watch out for these ads if you happen to be in the country during the month of August.